pyodide/pyodide/docs/usage/modularizing.md

 1. import the package with ``let mypkg = pyodide.pyimport("mypkgname")``
 1. call into your package with ``mypkg.some_api(some_args)``.

-## How to load Python package into the virtual file system
+## How to load a Python package into the virtual file system

 If the package is built as a `wheel` file, use {any}`micropip.install` to install the package.